-A cruise on the Nile River is one of the most exciting things of tourism in Egypt.
+A cruise on the Nile River is one of the most exciting events during tourism in Egypt.
 To be honest, it’s my favorite part of the trip.
 It happens in the South, from Luxor to Aswan, and vice versa.

-Tourists who have no opportunity to add a cruise to the travel plan face a frustration.
+Consequently, tourists with no opportunity to add a cruise to their travel plan face a frustration.
 How to visit Egypt without at least one experience on the Nile?

-To those people, I suggest a dinner cruise on the Nile River, when they are still in Cairo.
+To those people, I suggest a dinner cruise on the Nile River while they’re still in Cairo.

-The event lasts for almost two hours, cruising in Cairo area only.
-During the dinner, tourists watch shows of typical dances.
+The event lasts for almost two hours, navigating in Cairo zone only.
+While eating, tourists enjoy shows of typical dances.

-Ask your travel agent.
-He or she must organize the team in Cairo to drive you to the boat at night and then back to the hotel.
+Ask your travel operator, and he or she will organize the team in Cairo.
+At scheduled times, they drive you to the boat and later back to the hotel.

-Usually, customers pay for the meal at the end of the event, like in a regular restaurant.
-Or the food may be included in the price charged by the travel agent, but with drinks paid separately.
+Usually, customers pay for the meal when the event ends, like in any restaurant.
+Or the price charged by the travel agent may include the food, with drinks paid separately.

 A fresh idea here, Damas.
-I will ask my travel operator to add the regular cruise on the Nile River included in my travel itinerary.
-But now I am willing to join a dinner like this, in Cairo.
+I will ask my travel operator to add the regular cruise on the Nile River to my itinerary.
+The problem is, now you make me wish to be part of a dinner like that in Cairo.
 Is it worth it?
-I mean, maybe it’s too much?
-The regular cruise in the South and the dinner cruise in Cairo?
+I mean, perhaps it’s too much to book the regular cruise in the South of the country and the dinner cruise in Cairo.

-Oh, why not?
-One other adventure on the Nile River can’t be too much, and, who knows, even a third one.
-After all, Egypt is fascinating, always ready to amaze you more.
+Why not?
+A second adventure on the Nile River can’t be too much, and, who knows, even a third one.
+After all, Egypt is fascinating, always ready to amaze us more.

-I do hope you live this unforgettable emotion.
-With the blessing of the good Egyptian gods, of course. 😉
+I hope you live this unforgettable adventure.
+With all the good Egyptian gods blessing your night, of course. 😉

 Have a nice dinner.